 Tea made with younger tea leaves has more caffeine than tea made with older leaves.
 If you use bagged tea it is more caffeinated than loose leaf tea.
 You can try this Mao Feng full leaf green tea with a pleasant vegetative fragrance and lingering sweetness.

-If you are a caffeine lover than you should choose powdered green teas like matcha.
+If you are a caffeine lover then you should choose powdered green teas like matcha.
 We will discuss matcha tea more in this article.

 Why choose green tea over coffee?
-It contains a large amount of caffeine, but also green tea is rich with catechins that are natural phenols and antioxidants.
-Green tea also has a reputation for helping curb the appetite, and a few cups of green tea can help to boost metabolism.
+It contains a large amount of caffeine, but also green tea is rich in catechins that are natural phenols and antioxidants.
+Green tea also has a reputation for helping curb appetite, and a few cups of green tea can help to boost metabolism.

 Oolong tea is made from the leaves of the same plant used to make green tea – Camellia Sinensis.
 The difference comes from the way it is processed.

 Oolong tea is partially oxidized and green tea is not oxidized at all.
 The color and specific taste of this tea is a result of this partial oxidization.

 As we mentioned before tea made from younger leaves contains more caffeine than tea made from mature leaves.
 Oolong tea is made from mature leaves and that is the reason that contains about 36 milligrams of caffeine per 8-ounce cup.